motarski/kubernetes-on-prem/website/README.md

 Accessible from browser host via url `http://barjaktarov.local`

-The test of functionality web application is configured with the default DNS record for ingress host rule.
-If you changed the default `FQDN` in `vars.sh` when provisioning the cluster then you need to update the ingress object manually as well.
+The test of functionality web application is configured to use same DNS record for ingress as host rule.
+That means if you changed the default `FQDN` in `vars.sh` when provisioning the cluster your website ingress will be automatically updated to use that record.

 Enjoy your On-Prem Kubernetes cluster